Visa Options for Studying in New Zealand – Students Visa

 Funds

-You must show enough funds proving that you can support yourself while living in New Zealand.
+You must demonstrate sufficient funds to prove that you can support yourself while living in New Zealand.

 Medical and Travel Insurance